front-commerce/developers.front-commerce.com/source/docs/magento2/headless-payments.md

 ---
 id: magento2-headless-payments
 title: Magento2 headless payments
 description: Historically, Magento2 did not support headless payments.
 Even though some payment providers are starting to support them, Front-Commerce provides a workaround.
-This guide explains how to expose an existing Magento payment method for a headless usage in Front-Commerce.
+This guide explains how to expose an existing Magento payment method for headless usage in Front-Commerce.
 ---

 Some payment methods expose REST or GraphQL APIs from their module, but most of them often rely on Magento `CheckoutSession` or `CustomerSession` to persist meaningful information across checkout steps.
-This guide covers the later.
+This guide covers the latter.

 Front-Commerce’s Magento module provides a generic way to expose Magento payment modules headlessly and supports [the relevant Front-Commerce payment workflows](/docs/advanced/payments/payment-workflows.html).